Helping a Friend with an Addiction

 The following can help you talk with your friend:

 Do not try to talk when your friend is drunk or high.
-It is also a good idea to meet on neutral turf, but not at a bar or any place else that serves alcohol.
+It is also a good idea to meet in a neutral place, but not at a bar or any place else that serves alcohol.

-Talk about the effect your friend's drinking or drug use has on whatever the person cares about most, such as career or children.
-Your friend may not be concerned about his or her situation but may care deeply for the children and what the problem may be doing to them.
+Talk about the effect your friend's drinking or drug use has on whatever the person cares about most like career or children.
+Your friend may not be concerned about his or her situation, but may care deeply for the children and what the problem may be doing to them.

 If your friend does not want to go to AA or NA, talk with other people who know and care about your friend to see if they have other ideas.